 Make no mistake, shooting cars in a studio is incredibly difficult.
 You’re starting from absolute zero.
 There’s no sunlight to act as a main light while you fill in the shadows with strobe like you would on location.
 On top of that, the car behaves like a giant mirror, reflecting everything around it, while the white studio walls bounce light everywhere and rob your light of directionality.
 A successful studio shot will require you to control your reflections and use your lights to accentuate the car’s shape.

 Making a studio shoot work involves some planning.
 My planning started by locking down a studio near where the car was stored.
-Luckily, the car was close to Thunder Studios in Long Beach, CA. Thunder Studios is one of my favorite car studios, due to their extensive selection of rental gear and number of stages.
+Luckily, the car was close to Thunder Studios in Long Beach, CA. Thunder Studios is one of my favorite car studios, due to their extensive selection of rental gear and number of stages, more info right here.
 They have a studio size to accommodate just about anything.
 Securing two awesome assistants to help out on the shoot was my next on my list.
 For this project I called two good friends who are also amazing photographers, Richard Thompson and Nate Hassler.
 Having a few extra hands (and eyes) around, definitely makes a shoot run smoother.
 From moving lights around to consulting on angles, assistants are a tremendous help in the studio.

 You’ll also want to create a shot list, if one isn’t given to you by the client.
 Knowing what specific shots you need beforehand will help you budget your time.
 Especially since studios charge some pretty hefty overtime fees if you run late.
 Our shot list included a front 3/4 angle, profile, and rear 3/4 angle as well as all of the custom details that had been added to this Outlander.
 Giving thought to the overall look you’re going for will also help you with your time.
 I knew from the start I wanted a raw studio look with some lights, cables, and tire tracks left in.
 I felt this would give the photos some character instead of just floating on white.